MHinzie/WikiCS-GraphMining/README.md

 # WikiCS-GraphMining

-Since you want it to sound like you—grounded in the data we actually found—here is a professional but straightforward README you can use.
-You can copy-paste this directly into a file named README.md in your GitHub repo.

 WikiCS Article Classification
 This project uses the WikiCS dataset to explore how we can use graph data to categorize Wikipedia articles.
 It's a collection of about 11,000 articles related to Computer Science, where the "links" are actual hyperlinks between pages.